Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-In its own reporting, the company commits to free, prior and informed consent (FPIC).
+The company also commits to free, prior and informed consent (FPIC) in its own reporting.

 • Y